-Buying a home is an expensive undertaking, but tax deductions and credits available exclusively to homeowners can lower the overall cost.
+Buying a home is an expensive undertaking, but homeowner-exclusive tax deductions and credits can help lower the cost.
 Educating your prospects on the following tax breaks might motivate them to take the leap into homeownership.

-Property tax: Homeowners who itemize their deductions can deduct the property taxes they pay on their main residence and any other owned real estate.
 An important thing to remember about the property tax deduction is that homeowners must claim it during the year they actually made the payments.
-For example, if they paid first quarter 2017 property taxes in December of 2016, they would need to take the deduction on their 2016 taxes.
+For example, if they paid first quarter 2020 property taxes in December of 2019, they would need to take the deduction on their 2019 taxes.

-Remember, in order to take advantage of any of these tax benefits homeowners must itemize their deductions on their tax returns, which means forgoing the standard deduction.
+Remember, to take advantage of any of these tax benefits, homeowners must itemize their deductions on their tax returns, which means forgoing the standard deduction.
 And always advise your clients to talk with their tax specialist to fully understand all the deductions available to them.

-Homeownership is not a step anyone takes lightly, but informing your prospects about its potential tax benefits can help make taking that step a little less daunting.
+Homeownership is not a step anyone takes lightly.
+Informing your prospects about the potential tax benefits of owning a home may help make taking that step a little less daunting.